JB55Matthews/PinnDE/docs/InstallSetup.md

 are all installed with the package.
 If version of a package already installed which is above the reqiements for PinnDE, then currently package won't be upgraded when installed.

-Installing can simply be done with pip in the command line with
+Installing can simply be done with pip in the command line with:

     pip install pinnde